AkankshaSood27/Basics-Of-Data-Structures-in-Java/README.md

 ## Requirements
 - Java Development Kit (JDK) 8 or higher.

-## License
-This repository is licensed under the MIT License.
-See [LICENSE](./LICENSE) for more details.

-## Acknowledgments
-Special thanks to the Java community for their contributions and support.

----

 Start exploring and mastering the basics of Java data structures today!
 Happy coding!